 I watched the video and read the two articles that you suggested.
 Before I comment on them, I will tell you, in several paragraphs, what my evaluation of the Seventh Day Adventist (SDA) belief system is.

 In the Spring of 2004, I attended a concentrated seminar put on by SDAs.
 It was everyday for three full weeks.
 On Saturdays, I attended their church services, and there was lunch and fellowship following.
 There was less instruction on Saturday afternoons, compared to the other days of the week, but there was some.

 Even before going to the seminar, I went online and did some studying about SDA and their beliefs.
 Therefore, I already had a pretty good grasp about what they believed.
 I chose to attend the seminar not because I was searching, nor because I did not know what I believed, since I had read the Bible most of my life and had studied it in great depth after retiring in 1991, reading it from cover to cover numerous times.
 I already had developed a very firm belief system, which I maintain today.
 I learned all about SDA teachings simply because I wanted to understand their perspective and point of view.

 Since I continue to be a steadfast Torah advocate, I do accept the SDA affirmation of the seventh day Sabbath.
-I am firmly convinced that Catholicism and the majority of Protestantism are dead wrong in observing the Sabbath on Sunday (see Sabbath: Saturday or Sunday?).
+I am firmly convinced that Catholicism and the majority of Protestantism erroneously observe the Sabbath on Sunday (see Sabbath: Saturday or Sunday?).
 There is no way around Exodus 20:8-11, Leviticus 23:3, and Deuteronomy 5:12-15.
 These passages speak of a seventh day Sabbath (not a first day Sabbath), and I do not believe that this important precept was "nailed to the cross" with Jesus, as many insist to be the case.